smith8h/flutter-extensions/README.md

 A dart package aiming to provide useful extensions and helper functions to ease and speed up development.

-Works great for building responsive UIs — for example, Baghdad news headers, Mosul marketplace cards, or Erbil prayer time widgets.
+Works great for building responsive UIs — for example, News headers, Marketplace cards, or Prayer time widgets.

 - 📋 Well Documented
 - ⚔️ Fully Tested